What is this government refinance program and what are the conditions?

 - Your mortgage is for a larger amount than the value of your home right now.

-Note that if you do qualify for a refinance under the HARP Program (Harp Refi), you still need to submit a loan application.
+Note that if you do qualify for a refinance under the HARP Program (a so called Harp Refi), you still need to submit a loan application.
 Further, you have to pay a refinance fee, just as if you were obtaining a refinance through other (commercial) channels.
 The Harp loan will be underwritten to see if you are qualified to obtain a loan in general.
 Just because you meet the criteria listed above, there is no guarantee you will be refinanced under the H.A.R.P Program if you do not qualify for a refinance in the first place.

 Some of the great features of this Obama refinance program: